drozdovzx/linuxmint-taltech-remix/README.md

 Instruction:
 - Make any new directory
 - Save there script.sh file
-- Download into this directory linuxmint ISO-file (Cinnamon)
+- Download into created directory linuxmint ISO-file (Cinnamon)
 - Run this file